 This is a unique opportunity for LEOs to be proactive in gaining mental health and de-escalation training that can improve outcomes and save lives.
 The highly-interactive course content was developed in a coordinated effort between mental health professionals, law enforcement trainers, and instructional technology experts.
-In accordance with APOSTC standards, completion of this 3-course curriculum can be used to fulfill eight hours of annual training.
+In accordance with APOSTC standards, completion of this 4-course curriculum can be used to fulfill six hours of annual training.

 Since 2016, mental health calls have experienced a steep uptick and are expected to continue that trend in the future.
 This infographic provided by the Tuscaloosa Police Department shows that the number of calls regarding individuals exhibiting signs of mental distress is steadily on the rise.
 This trend is well-documented both locally and nationally.